IowaDave/Thermistors/README.md

 This measurement, $0 <= M_{ADC} <= 1023$, can be reinterpreted as the output voltage, $V_O$.
 However, we do not really need to know the voltage.
 We need only to know the resistance in the thermistor.

 ### Infer a Resistance
 First make sure that the voltage applied to the voltage divider, $V_I$ is the same as that powering the microcontroller.
-Then the ADC measurement can be converted directly into the resistance of the thermistor, knowing the values of $M_{ADC} and of the fixed-value resistor that follows it in series.
+Then the ADC measurement can be converted directly into the resistance of the thermistor, knowing the values of $M_{ADC}$ and of the fixed-value resistor that follows it in series.

 With the thermistor in the $R1$ position of the voltage divider, the following equation solves for its resistance: